 European Parliament’s role

-MEPs adopted the Parliament’s position on 5 April 2017, which provides its guidelines to the ongoing negotiations between the EU and the UK.
+MEPs adopted the Parliament’s position on 5 April 2017, which provides its guidelines to the negotiations between the EU and the UK.
 Priorities include upholding the rights of EU citizens living in the UK and of UK citizens living in the EU, safeguarding the peace process in Northern Ireland and the UK living up to its financial commitments.

 EU and UK negotiators agreed on a joint Brexit progress report on 8 December 2017.
 On 13 December MEPs adopted a resolution welcoming the report, but highlighted five issues that still needed to be resolved: